-Strong brand images, which took years to build, maybe destroyed in just a few months or even weeks.
+Strong brand images, which took years to build, may be destroyed in just a few months or even weeks.
 Not all negative press is generated by the media.

 1. Crisis Management

+A crisis may be viewed as either a problem or an opportunity.
+Many times a crisis has the potential to improve the firm’s position and image.
 Crisis management involves either accepting the blame for an event or refuting those making the charges in a forceful manner.

 PR department managers should try to resolve the crisis and build an advantage from the crisis.